NicholasLYang/uptointerpretation/content/posts/the-next-browser-language.md

 need to ship an additional runtime.
 Interop is still a pipe dream.
 Just because two languages compile to WebAssembly doesn't mean they can necessarily talk to each other.
 And the languages still need to catch up on decades of JavaScript libraries for the DOM.
-There's no React or Svelte for the browser.
+There's nothing like React or Svelte for WebAssembly.
 Don't get me wrong, there's still a time and a place for WebAssembly.
 If you want to run compute heavy native code in the browser, WebAssembly is perfect.
+Otherwise, I can't say I'd recommend it for everyday front-end development.

 Which leaves the languages that compile to JavaScript.
 Barring the one elephant in the room, which I'll address shortly, they've become a little unsung.
-I can't say CoffeeScript is doing well.
 Languages such as ClojureScript, Elm, ReScript, Dart, etc. all have respectable communities but I wouldn't say they're necessarily expanding in market share[^2].
 This is a shame, as languages that compile to JavaScript are probably the most effective way to get a good programming language experience in the browser.
-They allow you to access all the nice features that JavaScript doesn't have like static types, strong typing, immutability, etc. They still give you access to JS and the extensive JS ecosystem, hopefully through bindings.
+They allow you to access all the nice features that JavaScript doesn't have like static types, strong typing, immutability, macros, etc. They still give you access to JS and the extensive JS ecosystem, hopefully through bindings.
 And they don't require shipping a large runtime.

 [^2]: Nor does that seem to be their goal, in fairness.

 Because of WebAssembly, I suspect there's a reticence to compile to JS, since Wasm is the anointed compilation target for the browser.
 I disagree with this sentiment.
-We need more browser languages with innovative features.
+We need more languages that compile to JavaScript.
+In this post, I'd like to outline what I want out of these future languages.

 # TypeScript